nhuneke/sotnir-handbook/docs/fmri-analysis/fmriprep/guide-for-newbs.rst

 Normalisation is considerably more complex than registration.
 This is because registration can be achieved by simple linear transformations.
 By contrast, a number of nonlinear transformations are required to alter the shape of a subjects brain to match a standard brain.
-Although there are many different normalisation algorithms, they usually begin with an initial linear transformation that aligns a subject's brain to a standard as closely as possible (essentially, this is achieved by the same process detailed in the :ref:`<guide-for-newbs:5.
-Registration and Normalisation:Solutions:Registration>` section).
+Although there are many different normalisation algorithms, they usually begin with an initial linear transformation that aligns a subject's brain to a standard as closely as possible (essentially, this is achieved by the same process detailed in the :ref:`<guide-for-newbs:Registration>` section).
 Then, the differences that remain between the two images are reduced by local stretching, shrinking and warping.

 For instance, suppose that a subject had a particularly large visual cortex and a particularly small cerebellum.
 To normalise, we would need to shrink the